 - The Stop button stops the video stream being played.
 Pressing the key again toggles the start and stop.
 The Start button connects to the network camera or start playing a video stream. - The Pause button pause the video stream being played. - The Snapshot button takes a snapshot of the current image.
-The location where the image is saved can be specified. - The digital zoom activates a zoom-in or zoom-out function for video image on the live screen.

-- The Full Screen button causes the video image to fill the entire screen area.
+The location where the image is saved can be specified. - The digital zoom activates a zoom-in or zoom-out function for video image on the live screen. - The Full Screen button causes the video image to fill the entire screen area.
 No other windows will be visible.
-Press the 'Esc' button on the computer keyboard to cancel full screen view. - The Manual Trigger button activates a pop-up window to manually start or stop the event. - The Remote Focus button enables users to adjust focus and zoom remotely via network. - The Smart Focus button readjusts focus automatically.
+Press the 'Esc' button on the computer keyboard to cancel full screen view. - The Manual Trigger button activates a pop-up window to manually start or stop the even - # The Smart Focus button readjusts focus automatically. - Use this scale to control the volume of the speakers. - Use this scale to control the volume of the microphone. - Use this scale to control the volume of the speakers and microphones.